ellie-as/generative-consolidation/README.md

 ### A generative computational model of consolidation

-Code for modelling consolidation as teacher-student learning, in which initial representations of memories are replayed to train a generative model.
+Code for modelling systems consolidation as teacher-student learning, in which initial representations of memories are replayed to train a generative model.

 To use this code, clone the repo and launch jupyter lab.
-Each notebook installs its requirements in the first cell (however in the case of installation issues, you can use AWS SageMaker, e.g. the code was tested with the conda_amazonei_tensorflow2_p36 kernel).
+Each notebook installs its requirements in the first cell (however in the case of installation issues, I recommend using AWS SageMaker).

 #### Subfolders